 We are a sector leading health & social care training provider delivering leadership and management programmes nationally with outstanding participation and achievement rates.

-We are a Skills for Care Endorsed Provider with strong sector partnerships and the official training partner of the National Care Association
+We are a Skills for Care Centre of Excellence with strong sector partnerships and the official training partner of the National Care Association

 The pleasure of being part of an enthusiastic and dedicated team where everyone’s contribution and views are valued equally.